 - Fragrance-free formula, waterproof after 24 hours of application

-- FAST-ACTING FLEA MEDICATION FOR CATS: Eliminates fleas in just 12 hours, providing your large cat with swift relief from discomfort with our effective flea medication for cats
+- FAST ACTING: Eliminates fleas in just 12 hours, providing your cat with swift relief from discomfort with our effective flea medication

 - Topical drop formula kills fleas and deer ticks